umanitoba-cssa/cssa-website-next/src/content/guides/first-year-guide/A-other-opportunities.md

 ---
 title: "Other Opportunities"
-description: "Co‑op, research, part‑time jobs, and growth programs."
+description: "Co‑op, research, part‑time jobs, and growth programs"
+author: "Computer Science Students' Association"
-date: "2025-05-09"
+date: "2023-06-29"
 ---

 # Other Opportunities

+There are many opportunities for you to enrichen your experience at the University of Manitoba.
+More details can be found in our Second Year Guide, coming soon!

 ## Co‑op Program